-Once you have completed the project you should run the electronic handin script /course/cs168/bin/cs168_handin ip to deliver us a copy of your code.
+Once you have completed the project you should commit and push your Git repo to deliver your code.

 Your mentor TA will arrange to meet with you for your interactive grading session to demonstrate the functionality of your program and grade the majority of it.
 This meeting will take place at some point shortly after the project deadline.
-Between the time you've handed in and the demo meeting, you can continue to make minor tweaks and bug fixes (and you should, since it will be the code base for your next project).
+Between the time you've handed in and the demo meeting, you can continue to make minor tweaks and bug fixes (and you should, since it will be the codebase for your next project).
 However, the version you've handed in should be nearly complete since it could be referenced for portions of the grading.